-So I thought of celebrating my gut feeling´s first trimester (a perfectly good excuse for a party) with a very special recipe passed on to me by Adelia, a dear friend of my grandma´s who didn´t want me to starve in college.
-So she wrote me a recipe book with cooking essentials that I treasure dearly and roasted chicken was there to feed me but also to impress others with my recently adquired culinary skills.
+So I thought of celebrating My Gut Feeling’s first trimester (a perfectly good excuse for a party) with a very special recipe passed on to me by Adelia, a dear friend of my grandma’s who didn’t want me to starve in college.
+So she wrote me a recipe book with cooking essentials that I treasure dearly and roast chicken was there to feed me but also to impress others with my recently adquired culinary skills.
 She had it all covered 😉

-And now back to the recipe.
-What if I told you that you can make the most flavorful, tender and insanely succulent roasted chicken ever with just a whole lemon, a pinch of salt and a drizzle of olive oil?
-I assure you that it is possible and that the only down side is the time it takes in the oven – approx. 1 hour and 20 minutes.
-Think of it as the little sacrifice to make in order to enjoy the best roasted chicken ever!
+What if I told you that you can make the most flavorful, tender and insanely succulent roast chicken ever with just a whole lemon, a pinch of salt and a drizzle of olive oil?
+I assure you that it is possible and that the only down side is the time it takes in the oven – approximately 1 hour and 20 minutes.
+Think of it as the little sacrifice to make in order to enjoy the best roast chicken ever!

 The secret is in the lemon!
 You place the whole lemon inside the chicken and leave it closed before, during and after roasting, with no cuts, in order to work its magic.
 I am convinced that there is some kind of scientific explanation for this, but unfortunately Adelia never shared it with me.
 One thing I know is that when I first made this recipe and invited my college roommates, they could not believe I had just started cooking on my own!
 I have been baking since I was 7 with my baker grandma, but was not very interested in main dishes.
 It only changed when I turned 18 and got this wonderful personalised cookbook.